 People tend to focus on what they and their audience can understand.
 I refuse to do this because if you do you’ll never solve our modern problems.
 A myopic view does not imply Terry is correct.
 Your level of understanding has no effect on nature’s non linear laws for light.
 Look at where she lives and does, with respect to solar light and her indoor life tied to her job and web business.
 She has no idea about light’s non linear effects in totality when cells are in their dark mode plasma state (August 2016 webinar)

 Ultraviolet B can alter the DNA structure directly and indirectly.
-In the skin as ketinocytes head to the surface the DNA naturally breaks down and protects us using the Auger effect.
+In the skin as keratinocytes head to the surface, the DNA naturally breaks down and protects us using the Auger effect.
 What happens if this effect cannot be used because you have psoriasis?
 You get more skin cancer.
-Did the sun cause it or did the blue light causing the psoriasis cause it?
-The modern paradigm blames the sun………I don’t because I understand the non linear effects of blue light to increase skin mitosis’s.
+Did the sun cause it or did the blue light causing psoriasis cause it?
+The modern paradigm blames the sun………I don’t because I understand the non-linear effects of blue light to increase skin mitoses.
 Ultraviolet A can produce and photosynthesize the proper reactive oxygen species in the tissue to marry to mtDNA ROS and RNS.
-What happens if they don’t because you never get solar light and just man made light?
-In order to cope with these side effects, so to say, our skin needs other parts in the spectrum we don’t give it.
+What happens if they don’t because you never get solar light and just man-made light?
+In order to cope with these side effects, so to say, our skin needs other parts of the spectrum we don’t give it.
 For example, the near-infrared and the red light, which we find in sunlight in a pretty large amount, these longer wavelengths, they provide metabolic power to the cells.
-Ultraviolet light primarily is a kind of stress stimulus that harden are system to more harsh light environments.
+Ultraviolet light primarily is a kind of stress stimulus that harden are a system to harsher light environments.
 Harshness pertains to UV and IR parts and not the blue parts of the spectrum.

 EYE MELANOMA ALSO LINKS TO MITOCHONDRIAL HETEROPLASMY?

 Uveal melanoma (UM) is the most common malignancy of the adult eye.
 It is the fasted growing type of melanoma in the world today.
-It was unheard of in 1900-1950 but its incidence and prevalence has been brisk since the advent of man made light and sunglasses.
+It was unheard of in 1900-1950 but its incidence and prevalence have been brisk since the advent of man-made light and sunglasses.
 The same trend is true in melanoma of the skin.
 It is far more prominent since 1960 with the advent of sunscreens.
-Although ocular melanoma is a relatively infrequent tumor, clinical prognosis is often poor owing to a high incidence of aggressive metastatic disease, for which there are limited treatment options today.
+Although ocular melanoma is a relatively infrequent tumor, the clinical prognosis is often poor owing to a high incidence of aggressive metastatic disease, for which there are limited treatment options today.

 BLUE LIGHT HAZARD EYE: